ThomasPark20/ObsidianBackup/Zettelkasten/9 principles of Sherman Kent’s analytic doctrine.md

 	- Anticipate policymakers
 		- Attentive to problems not yet on the policymaker's minds.
 4. Focus on Policymaker Concerns
 	- Accomodate policymakers (clients)
 		- Produce assessments timed to their decision cycle
 		- Produce assessments focused on their learning curve.
-			- Actionable intelligience.
-Concise and simple to understand.
-	- Anticipate policymakers
-		- Attentive to problems not yet on the policymaker's minds.
-5. Focus on Policymaker Concerns
-	- Accomodate policymakers (clients)
-		- Produce assessments timed to their decision cycle
-		- Produce assessments focused on their learning curve.
-			- Actionable intelligience.
-Concise and simple to understand.
-	- Anticipate policymakers
-		- Attentive to problems not yet on the policymaker's minds.
-6. Focus on Policymaker Concerns
-	- Accomodate policymakers (clients)
-		- Produce assessments timed to their decision cycle
-		- Produce assessments focused on their learning curve.